StaffanKonstholm/5E/README.md

       * Target gets a protection layer.
 The target can use this layer to automatically succeed a saving throw against a spell once, upon when the layer is used up.
 If the target takes damage from a magical source, the damage is negated but the protection layer is used up.
+    * Purify corpse
+      * Necromancy, level 1 (all w/ spellslots), V, S, Touch
+      * Target corpse can no longer be brought back to life

   * Rebalance
   * Non-lethal overhaul